hulloitskai/express-starter/README.md

 docker pull stevenxie/express-starter
 ```

-Then, start a container from Docker Compose (which is configured to expose
+Then, start a container from Docker Compose (which is named `express-starter`,
-port _3000_, and named `express-starter`, and mount a volume named `express-vol`).
+configured to expose port _3000_, and mount a volume named `express-vol`).
 If no image has been built, it will also build an image before starting a
 container from it. *Make sure you have Docker Compose installed, or look up
 how to manually configure a built with `docker build`!*